 Dryer Runs but Doesn't Heat

 If a dryer turns on and then shuts off very quickly (under 5 minutes or so), it is usually a problem with either the thermostat or thermal resistor.
 The thermal fuse "blows" and turns off the dryer to prevent overheating.

 You can check the temperature sensor with a voltage meter to determine if it is working properly.
 While you're checking these elements, also check the heating element and timer to be sure they are receiving power.
-If you need a user or repair manual, you can find it here.
+Check the user or repair manual.

 Finally, replace that thermal fuse because it has probably blown when the problems began.